ez-org/eznode/README.md

 [Specter Desktop](https://github.com/cryptoadvance/specter-desktop), a wallet GUI for Bitcoin Core with a focus on hardware and multi-sig setups.

 Using Specter with USB hardware wallets requires [setting up udev rules](https://github.com/cryptoadvance/specter-desktop/tree/master/udev#udev-rules) on the host and starting docker with [`--device /dev/<usb-device-id>`](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device).
-Alternatively, you can also use [`--privileged -v /dev:/dev`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to give the container full access to the host environment, but this is not recommended.
+If you're unsure what the device id is, you could also (less ideally) use [`--privileged -v /dev:/dev`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to give the container full access to all the host devices.

 #### Options
 - `SPECTER=0` (disabled by default, set to `1` to enable)